WordPress/gutenberg/CONTRIBUTING.md

 The workflow is documented in greater detail in the [repository management](/docs/contributors/repository-management.md) document.

+## Playground

+The Gutenberg repository also includes a static Gutenberg playground that allows testing and developping in a WordPress-agnostic context.
+This is very helpful for developping reusable components and trying generic JavaScript modules without any backend dependency.

+You can launch the playground by running `npm run playground:start` locally.
+The playground should be available on [http://localhost:1234](http://localhost:1234).

 ## Testing

 Gutenberg contains both PHP and JavaScript code and encourages testing and code style linting for both.
 It also incorporates end-to-end testing using [Google Puppeteer](https://developers.google.com/web/tools/puppeteer/).
 You can find out more details in [Testing Overview document](/docs/contributors/testing-overview.md).